 These spots are two-year terms and the only requirement is that you have been a parent here at Horizons for at least two years.
 The choice to commit to becoming a board member is a significant one.
 Board membership is an impactful way to support and be involved in our school.
 Providing the fiduciary oversight of our school, board members help us to make prudent decisions as a community and keep us aligned with our values, mission and goals as a school.

 The 2017-18 Board is co-chaired by Lauren Tracey and Frank Bruno.
 Our Administrative Board member is Lauren Tracey.
-Teacher Board members are to be announced.
+Faculty Board members include Shannon Reid, Emmy Kurtz, Peter Hegelbach, and Jim Freund.
 Parent Board members include Frank Bruno, Monica Fitzgerald (vice-chair), Julie Dye, Kelly Garrison, Jamie Schlomberg (treasurer), and Jill Siegel-Stone.

 Horizons Council consists of any and all members of the Horizons community who attend council meetings.
 All members of the Horizons community have the right and the privilege to be part of the decisionmaking process at Council meetings.
 Council meetings are held once a month, with the exception of June, July, August, November and December.
 These meeting are cochaired by the Principal and the Parent CoChair.
 Council agendas are published prior to the meeting in Skylines so that all will have advance knowledge of the topics that will be discussed.
 All decisions made at Council meetings are made by “concordance,” or total agreement to support the outcome.
 If concordance is not reached by those present at the meeting, the Horizons’ Board will be responsible for making a decision using the same concordance method.
 The Horizons’ Board consists of six elected parent members, one administrator and five elected teachers, who must have been part of the Horizons community for at least two previous years.
 All decisions made by the Council or Board are final.
 It is the goal of the Horizons Council for parents to attend at least one meeting during the school year.